inclucive-dev1/xlrdinc/README.md

 ### Single Test

-At the top-level folder of this project, this command executes a single test `test_colx_to_int` in test case `TestSheet` residing in module `test.test_sheet`.
+At the top-level folder of this project, this command executes a single test `test_colx_to_int` in test case `TestSheet` residing in module `tests.test_sheet`.
 In Python speak, that module is the file `tests/test_sheet.py`.

     python3 -m unittest tests.test_sheet.TestSheet.test_colx_to_int